CodingMagpie/my-backend-developer-roadmap-Python/README.md

 - just practice and be happy when you enter [Flow Mode](https://hubstaff.com/blog/how-to-get-into-the-flow-mode/).
 - try to accomplish MVP as soon as you can, to feel reward.
 It works with small chunks of code too.
 - use 90/10 rule.
 Try to keep new material in amount not more then 10% of overall material.
+- when you feel that its hard to keep focus on subject - take a break.
+Dont force yourself when you`re uneffective.
+Take breaks at least every 1-2 hours.

 ### my own struggles that waste lots of my mental energy and time: